 Hop from one passage to another

 Paris is dotted with covered shopping streets that are known locally as passages.
 These were once very common in Paris but most were bulldozed during the Haussmann era to make way for the tree lined Grands Boulevards we see today.
-The passages are mostly covered with glass ceiling, giving you the feeling of being both outside and inside at the same time.
-Each passage has its own speciality, ranging from Indian food to stamp & coin collections to trendy cafes.
+The passages are mostly covered with a glass ceiling, giving you the feeling of being both outside and inside at the same time.
+Each passage has its own specialty, ranging from Indian food to stamp & coin collections to trendy cafes.
 And the best part is that it’s possible in some cases to just hop from one passage to another – without getting wet in the rain.
 Exploring the passages is a great idea for a rainy day in Paris.
-In fact, this is exactly what let me to discover this little Parisian gem.
+In fact, this is exactly what led me to discover this little Parisian gem.

 Find out how I spent a rainy day in Paris exploring the classic passages.

 One of the best ways to get to know the local side of Paris is by visiting its food markets.
 Most Parisian neighborhoods have a permanent market and a few that take place on certain days of the week.
 I personally love food markets in general, and I covered the best Parisian food markets in this post.
 I found the ones in Paris to have that extra chic factor to them, whether it’s in the way potatoes are flavored beneath roasting chickens, or the vast selection of fine bread & cheeses or maybe it’s the way fruits & vegetables are so artistically arranged on display.
 In any case, the point I’m trying to make is that if you’re looking for ideas for a rainy day in Paris, just head out to one of the covered markets.
 My favorite covered market is the Marche des Enfants Rouge in the super trendy Marais.
 Their added bonus is that aside from the usual market goodies, you can also grab a pretty good meal in one of the food stalls.

 Catch a film in a classic Parisian cinema